Compel-Informatics/ldhp-backend/tensorflow/tensorflow.md

 #### Created: 04.05.2023

-#### Description: This .md (tensorflow.md) File is explaining how to setup the Tensorflow on the K8s-Cluster
+#### Description: This .md (tensorflow.md) File is explaining how to setup the TensorFlow on the K8s-Cluster

 #### File Name: tensorflow.md